Foot Health

 Bunions and Claw Toes

-Conservative therapy to reduce inflammation, promoting better bone alignment and reduce pain caused by bunions and claw toes
+Conservative therapy to reduce inflammation, promoting better bone alignment and reduce pain caused by bunions and claw toes.

 Reflexology, Acupressure and Massage - Feet, Legs and Hands